 It should be noted that normally, the program lacks a speed-limiting feature in windowed mode, so it runs far too fast on modern PCs.
-However, you can specify a framerate to run at, which is explained further here.
-The timings used by full screen mode are always based on the monitor's refresh rate, so the game can always be played correctly on a modern system as long as your refresh rate is set to 60Hz.
+However, it is possible to specify a framerate to run at, which is explained further here.
+The timings used by full screen mode are always based on the monitor's refresh rate, so the game can always be played correctly on a modern system as long as the player's refresh rate is set to 60Hz.

 Most of the original music is faithfully converted to MIDI format, with the user able to choose between General MIDI and FM MIDI formats.
 Some of Sonic 3's music tracks, such as those of Carnival Night Zone, IceCap Zone, Launch Base Zone, Knuckles' theme, the Competition menu, and the credits music, were replaced with completely different tracks originally from a Sonic 3 prototype.
 One possible explanation for this is that the tracks featured sampled sound effects not supported by the MIDI standard, and some sound cards during this time were not capable of playing these alongside the standard MIDI instruments.
 Another potential explanation is that the original tracks may have been composed by Michael Jackson, and were replaced due to legal reasons that arose since their original release.
 IceCap Zone's soundtrack may have been replaced due to having its origins in Hard Times, an unreleased 1982 track by The Jetzons, an American new wave band whose keyboardist, Brad Buxer, later worked on the Sonic 3 soundtrack.
 Aside from this musical difference, the game plays virtually identically to its original incarnations.